 Our Analysis and Test Results

-The Mammut Ophira has a 3 inch wide waistbelt with a perforated foam interior and open mesh overlay.
+The Mammut Ophira has a 3-inch wide waistbelt with a perforated foam interior and open mesh overlay.
 It has four slightly forward-angled gear loops with only a small clip loop in the back suitable for a chalk bag.
 The belay loop has red indicator threads sewn into it; once it becomes worn they appear to let you know it is time to retire your harness.
 Additionally, the bottom leg loop attachment point is reinforced with rubber to reduce friction and wear at that spot.

 Standing & Hanging Comfort

-The older version of this harness had an all-around design, but with the updated model, Mammut seems to have switched to a more sport-specific model.
-They've replaced a large integrated haul line loop with a tiny p-cord style chalkbag clip-in point.
+The older version of this harness had an all-around design, but with the updated version, Mammut seems to have switched to a more sport-specific model.
+They've replaced a large integrated haul line loop with a tiny p-cord style chalk bag clip-in point.
 They've also replaced one of our favorite old features, the gear loops, with our new least favorite gear loops.
-The previous gear loops were plastic-coated and flexible at the attachment point, which easily racked both gear and quickdraws and were comfortable when donning a pack over the harness.
+The previous gear loops were plastic-coated and flexible at the attachment point, which easily racked both gear and quickdraws and was comfortable when donning a pack over the harness.
 The new gear loops are a little more rigid and angled, causing our quickdraws to sit at odd angles.
 They are also bright pink and not coated in plastic, creating pressure points when wearing a pack and quickly picking up dirt.
 We weren't sure about the pink, but we like it even less now that it's dirty!
 This new gear loop is similar to the front loop on the Petzl Selena and Petzl Luna, but it's somehow not as well done.

-We still found this harness easy to move in, and could high-step with ease thanks to the extra-long elastic on the leg loops.
+We still found this harness easy to move in and could high-step with ease thanks to the extra-long elastic on the leg loops.

 The Mammut Ophira works well for sport and gym climbing.
 If you are looking for a more all-around harness, then our Editors' Choice pick, the Camp Supernova, would be a better option.

-At $50, this harness is one of the least expensive models that we tested.
+At $55, this harness is one of the least expensive models that we tested.
 While you could get more value out of the older model, which was a more all-around version, this newer harness is a more dedicated sport and gym harness.
-It even has the extra bonus of a reinforced tie-in point, which reduces wear on the belay and leg loops.
+It even has the bonus of a reinforced tie-in point, which reduces wear on the belay and leg loops.